 With a trademark lightness of touch, Ian Williams provides another gentle look at the sufferings of humanity in this long-awaited follow-up to his much-acclaimed debut, The Bad Doctor.

-40-year-old Lois Pritchard is a GP at the Llangandida Health Centre, as a salaried partner with Drs Robert Smith and Iwan James, and also works two days a week in the local Genitourinary Medicine (GUM) clinic.
-She is currently single, despite the attentions of her many admirers, and is, by her own admission, ‘not very good with relationships’.
+Lois Pritchard is a GP at the Llangandida Health Centre, as a salaried partner with Drs Robert Smith and Iwan James.
+She also works two days a week in the local Genitourinary Medicine (GUM) clinic.
+Currently single, despite the attentions of her many admirers, she is, by her own admission, ‘not very good with relationships’.
 Starting guitar lessons on her 40th birthday does not become the release she hopes from life’s vicissitudes.
 When her estranged mother makes a dramatic appearance on the scene, Lois must look to something far more radical to sort out her personal life.